 About Redwood Llamas

 Redwood Llamas, located in the historic mining town of Silverton, Colorado, operates in the beautiful San Juan Mountains of southwestern Colorado under a permit of the San Juan National Forest.
-Our season runs from June through September.
+Our season runs from mid-June through October.
 July and August are springtime in the Rockies, blanketed with wildflowers of vibrant colors.
-September brings on fall when the Aspens turn a vivid gold color, a short but incredible season.
+September brings on fall when the hunting lease season begins and the aspens turn a vivid gold color, a short but incredible season.

 Redwood Llamas has had articles written in:

 Llamas are a great way to lessen the strain of hiking.
 It should be noted that the terrain and weather could still make it necessary to be prepared physically.
 Any medical problems should be acknowledged ahead of time.

 A llama can carry 75-100 pounds with incredible sure footedness and stability through mountain terrain.
 A curious and gentle nature makes the llama the perfect pack partner.